Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint C/us_1020/readme.md

     - If it doesn't exist at all, the notification is created and set to "Ready to be sent".
         - It also updates Customer notification record to "Ready to be sent".

+On the FUS side, a thread is created to be focused on finding new e-mail notifications to be sent. <br>
-On the FUS side, every 30 seconds, it collects a list of "Ready to be sent" notifications.
+Every 30 seconds, it collects a list of "Ready to be sent" notifications. <br>
-It opens a thread for each notification on the list and executes the SMTP connection to send the e-mails.
+It executes the SMTP connection to send the e-mails.
-After sending each e-mail, it updates the status of the notification.
+After sending each e-mail, the status of the notification is updates, accordingly to the outcome of the previous task (SENT or FAILED).

 #### Publish Results of Applications